Table of Contents Show

 - Nub’s Nob Resort, located on Little Traverse Bay

 Every region in Michigan will offer you something to have a great trip or a weekend gateway.
-But as soon as the skiing season kicks in, the resorts get busier and crowded.
-So, make sure to book things in advance for things to run smoothly.
+But the resorts get busier and crowded as soon as the skiing season kicks in.
+So, book things in advance for things to run smoothly.